Bethe-Sommerfeld Conjecture and Absolutely Continuous Spectrum of Multi-Dimensional Quasi-Periodic Schr\"odinger Operators: Introduction

 The one-dimensional situation is thoroughly investigated in both the discrete and continuous settings, see e.g. \cite{2a}-\cite{6a}, \cite{9a}-\cite{4a}, \cite{5a}, \cite{7a}, \cite{3b}, \cite{10a}.
 In particular, in the one-dimensional continuous case, the spectrum is pure absolutely continuous and generically Cantor at high energies, \cite{3}.
 In other situations, the spectrum of one-dimensional quasi-periodic operators can be of any nature (absolutely continuous, singular continuous, or pure point), and a transition between different types of spectrum can happen even with a small change of coefficients (see e.g. \cite{Avila1}, \cite{6a}, \cite{9a}).
 The multidimensional case is much less studied, some important results being \cite{BLS}--\cite{ChD}, \cite{FP}, \cite{GSV2}, \cite{JiLiSh}, \cite{PSh}, \cite{Sh1}-\cite{Shu}; see also recent papers \cite{WL} and \cite{Shi}.

 If $l=d$, which (generically) means that $V$ is periodic, the spectrum is known to be purely absolutely continuous everywhere \cite{Th}.
 Moreover, the Bethe-Sommerfeld conjecture states that for $d\geq 2$, the spectrum of \eqref{H} contains a semi-axis.
-A variety of proofs of the conjecture have been developed over decades.
+When this is the case (e.i. when the spectrum of an operator $H$ contains a semi-axis $[\la_0,+\infty)$), we will say that $H$ satisfies the Bethe-Sommerfeld property.
+A variety of proofs of this property in the periodic case have been developed over decades.
 For the most general and recent results see \cite{Par}, \cite{PS}.
-For a limit-periodic potential that is periodic in one direction, the conjecture is proved for $2\leq d \leq 4$ in \cite{SS}.
-For the general case of limit-periodic potentials the conjecture is proven for $d=2$ in \cite{KL3}; see also \cite{DamG} for results on multidimensional discrete limit-periodic operators.
+For a limit-periodic potential that is periodic in one direction, this property is established for $2\leq d \leq 4$ in \cite{SS}.
+For the general case of limit-periodic potentials this property is established for $d=2$ in \cite{KL3}; see also \cite{DamG} for results on multidimensional discrete limit-periodic operators.
 Concerning the quasi-periodic case, a recent paper \cite{KS} (see also \cite{KS1} and \cite{KaSh}) has established the result in the case $d=2$, $l=4$.
 The result in that paper was formulated for prescribed basic frequencies: $\boldom_1=(1,0)$, $\boldom_2=(0,1)$, $\boldom_3=(\alpha,0)$, $\boldom_4=(0,\alpha)$ with Diophantine $\alpha$.
 Nevertheless, the methods of \cite{KS} are robust enough so that they are likely to work in other cases when $d=2$ and $l=4$, without the need to make many genericity assumptions.
 Unfortunately, the approach in \cite{KS} could not be extended to higher dimensions or a larger number of frequencies.